 This past weekend, my daughter had a few friends over for a Gingerbread House Decorating Party.
-Everyone had a lot of fun decorating gingerbread houses, and making gingerbread crafts.
-Almost all of our Christmas Party Supplies came from the Oriental Trading.
+Everyone had a lot of fun decorating their gingerbread houses, and making gingerbread crafts.
+Almost all of our Christmas Party Supplies came from Oriental Trading.
 As a Brand Ambassador for the Oriental Trading, I was sent these supplies to use at our party, and share them with you.
 I truly love their products, and I have been a long time customer before I even started blogging. (check out some of my childrens' parties featured on the blog from years ago).

 To save money we used a mini village gingerbread kit instead of buying a large house for each guest.
-The smaller houses were a perfect size, and not overwhelming to make.
+The smaller houses were a perfect size, and not too overwhelming to make.

 I found this awesome gingerbread baking pan at my local Salvation Army earlier this year.
 I decided to try it out for the first time with a gingerbread dough mix.
 You will see how they turned out later in this post.

 Our kitchen table looked like a sweet shop explosion.
 At each table setting we had a small house, and the gingerbread crafts that we had already put together.
 Since the kit only came with one bag of icing, I made a few small batches of Royal Icing and placed them in plastic baggies around the table.

 We had a lot of goodies to use on the houses.
 Most of the candy came from the Dollar Tree.
 The gingerbread marshmallows were found at Meijer.
 I placed all of the goodies in cupcake pans to keep them contained, and within arms reach to everyone.
 A great place to buy cupcake pans so each child can have their own individual pan is at the Dollar Tree.